SMTG-Bham/doped/docs/Tips.rst

     The Fermi level will be always referenced to ``DefectThermodynamics.vbm``.

-Magnetisation
+Magnetization
 -----------------
-Proper accounting of magnetisation and spin multiplicity is important for accurate defect calculations and analysis.
+Proper accounting of magnetization and spin multiplicity is important for accurate defect calculations and analysis.
 For defect species with odd numbers of electrons (and thus being open-shell), they will adopt non-zero integer spin states, while defect species with even numbers of electrons can be either closed-shell (spin-paired) or open-shell (spin-active), depending on the defect species and its electronic